Neat Preview Channel Firmware

 If you would like to receive email notifications for new releases, please subscribe here.

-This document details what features, updates and bug fixes are new in the Neat Preview channel when compared to the Stable update channel.
+This document details what features, improvements and bug fixes are new in the Neat Preview channel when compared to the Stable update channel.

 At Neat, we use two channels for our software updates to give you the best experience.